-Gutter protection is one of the most effective ways of keeping your house safe during the bushfire season.
+Gutter protection is one of the most effective ways of ember protection.

 If you live in an area surrounded by forest, but also vegetation such as paddocks, bush, grasslands or even in a coastal landscape, your house might be in danger of fire.

-If your house is far away from where a bushfire originated, your house might still be in danger.
+If your house is far away from where a bushfire originated, your house might still be in danger and require ember protection.

 When a bushfire occurs, it can quickly escalate.